jkhoel/notius-server/README.md

 # notius-server
-The server app used for the notius-ui project.

-It is a node.js server that connects to DCS:World via mint.lua and broadcasts a JSON object
+A node.js app (server) that connects to DCS:World via mint.lua and broadcasts a JSON object